AdamChrimes/nodejs-boilerplate/README.md

 # Simple Nodejs boilerplate

 Nodejs boilerplate with express, nodemon, gulp and nunjucks.
-Useful for creating basic websites or protoypes.
+Useful for creating basic websites or prototypes.

 ## Prerequisite